pigorv/ReflectionTrainer/README.md

 # ReflectionTrainer

-With this open source project you could easly convert your Java Classes to simple JSON format.
+With this open source project you could easily convert your Java Classes to simple JSON format.

 At this stage only fields could be parsed